 If you are thinking of working in science and engineering for example, more in-depth knowledge of your subject may be required, rather than the broad education offered by the International Baccalaureate.

 Although designed as a wide-ranging course, some schools may only offer a limited curriculum without the full choice of subjects.

 The number of hours required as part of the CAS aspect of the course can sometimes be difficult and time-consuming to log and track.

 Are there any other IB qualifications?

 If you don’t want to take the full IB Diploma, you can still take Certificates in specific subjects.
-This would mean that you don’t need to take the three core modules of Theory of Knowledge, Extended Essay and Creativity, Action, Service.

 It is important to note, however, that you may not reach the minimum standards for entry onto a degree-level course at university if you choose not to take the full Diploma.